rus8/CarND-PID-Control-Project/README.md

 ## Implementation

 Unfortunately the environment doesn't directly provide timestamps of data, so one way to held this is to use some C++ std capabilities.
-In this realization `#include <chrono>` is used.
+In this realization `#include <chrono>` is used, so it leads to classic PID formula.

-It took several iterations to tune parameters, values from lessons were taken as initial parameters.
+It took several iterations to manually tune parameters.
 Final values are the following:
 Kp = 0.08,
 Ki = 20,
-Kd = 0.0001
+Kd = 0.0001.

 ## Some discussion